Akash049/compress/README.md

 # Compression App

-## This included 3 functionalities
+## This includes 3 functionalities
 - Take a snapshot as a thumbnail
   ```
      //This portion of the function is used to take the snapshot of the video.
 The "myVideoThumbnail" can be used